 Everything seemed to be moving along well until the production company handling it all, Carolco, found themselves short on money after some box office bombs and were unable to keep the plates spinning long enough to get Cameron’s Spider-Man made.
 At the same time, Carolco became embroiled in a series of lawsuits with Viacom and Columbia Pictures over rights issues, with it all falling through completely in 1996 when Carolco and Marvel declared bankruptcy.
 The movie rights to Spider-Man ultimately reverted back to Marvel, who quickly sold them to Sony to aid in their ascendancy from bankruptcy.

 Finances aside, would Cameron’s Spider-Man have been amazing?
 It’s tough to argue with James Cameron’s track record, especially since he did Titanic after Spider-Man fell through.
-The casting seems “unique” even in the kindest of terms, but the real issue seemed to be the reported script: it involved mutated people, an anti-capitalist bent, and was heavy on profanity and steamy sex scenes.
+The casting seems “unique” even in the kindest of terms to modern eyes, but in the early 90s, Schwarzenegger's career was at its height, and DiCaprio was a budding heartthrob.
+But the real issue seemed to be the reported script: it involved mutated people, an anti-capitalist bent, and was heavy on profanity and steamy sex scenes.
 But then again – what if Peter Parker and Mary Jane Watson had the romance Jack Dawson and Rose DeWitt ended up having in Titanic?
 It’d be a very different Spider-Man than what we’ve now come to expect.

 So what happened?
 Tarantino was in the middle of a six-year gap between movies and was stinging a little bit from the poor reception to 1997’s Jackie Brown.
 If you look back at his movies, he’s only done one movie based on characters he didn’t create - Jackie Brown - and doesn’t seem to jump at every opportunity.
 And Fox’s deal reeked of desperation after three years of development hell.
 Tarantino ultimately turned down the movie, and just a few weeks later Fox sold the Iron Man rights not seeing any promise.